Complete guide to American Airlines upgrades

 American Airlines offers several distinct upgrade paths, each with different eligibility requirements, costs, and cabin access.
 Understanding which ones are available to you is the first step to upgrading consistently.

-Systemwide Upgrades (SWUs)
+Systemwide upgrades (SWUs)

-- No co-pay required on most routes
+- One-way travel on up to three segments, no co-pay on most routes

-Miles & Paid Upgrades
+Miles & paid upgrades

 AA offers upgrade-for-miles and cash upgrade options to all AAdvantage members.
 Pricing is now dynamic — mileage and dollar costs vary by route, date, demand, and fare class rather than following fixed distance-based charts.